The banking jobs : Financial Advisor

 When you close an important deal with a client, when you gain new clients, of course this is inspiring, this is what motivates you.
 Right now, we are adding a lot of new colleagues in Germany, and this brings new ideas and fresh blood to the organization.
-In fact we have increased the number of advisors here in Hamburg by five and more than doubled our entire team in Germany this year.
 I moved from one wealth management growth market—Asia—to the next wealth management growth market within the group—Germany.
 And that’s always inspiring, of course.
 But most important is the teamwork, not only internally but with other units of the bank, whether it’s corporate institutional banking, BNP Paribas Real Estate, or other units.
 It’s the diversity in what we get to do—that’s what inspires, drives and motivates me.

 Photos : header ©TrudiDesign